-Although the GDPR shines the spotlight on the position of children as data subjects in their own right, one issue it does not address is when children should be able to exercise these rights for themselves.
+Although the GDPR shines a spotlight on the position of children as data subjects in their own right, one issue it does not address is when children should be able to exercise these rights for themselves.
 The GDPR does not say when, or in which circumstances, a child can make, for example, an access request for, or erasure request concerning their personal data.
 Nor is there any guidance as to when, or in what circumstances, a parent/ guardian can exercise these rights on their child's behalf.
-In Ireland, for data protection purposes, a child is somebody under the age 18, which is in keeping with the definition of a child under the UNCRC as "a person under the age of 18 years".
+In Ireland, for data protection purposes, a child is somebody under the age 1846, which is in keeping with the definition of a child under the UNCRC as "a person under the age of 18 years".
+For the purposes of the Fundamentals, the DPC uses the phrase "parent/guardian" to refer to any person with legal guardianship over a child.